wengchenyang1/premerge/README.md

 1. **Clone the Repository**

-    If you haven't already, clone the repository to your local machine:
+    Clone the repository to your project's root folder:

     ```sh
     git clone <repository-url>